 Thoracic spinal injuries result in paraplegia, but the function of the hands, arms, and neck are not affected.
 Higher injuries [T1 to T8] affects the function of the abdominal muscles and trunk muscles in addition.
 Injuries to the level T9 to T12 result in partial loss of trunk and abdominal muscle control.

 Autonomic dysreflexia, neurogenic shock and temperature regulation may be affected.

-It may be reiterated again that a higher complete lesion would include all the deficits of lower level in addition to addition of other neural deficits.
+It may be reiterated again that a higher complete lesion would include all the deficits of a lower level in addition to other neural deficits.

 Care of Injured Spine at the Site of Accident

 It must be kept into the mind that all trauma patients are at risk for spinal cord injury.
 The principle of spinal care in all trauma patient is based on the possibility that all trauma patients may have an unstable spine injury definitively excluded.